adlnet/xAPI-Spec/xAPI.md

 * Use endpoints in section [6.4.2 OAuth Authorization Scope](#oauthscope) to complete the standard OAuth workflow (details not in this specification).
-* If this form of authentication is used  to record Statements and no authority is specified, the LRS should record the authority as a group consisting of an Agent representing the registered application, and an Agent representing the known user.
+* If this form of authentication is used to record Statements and no authority is specified, the LRS SHOULD record the authority as a group consisting of an Agent representing the registered application, and an Agent representing the known user.

 ###### Application registered + user unknown Process and Requirements

 * The LRS honors requests that are signed using OAuth with the registered application's credentials and with an empty token and token secret.
-* If this form of authentication is used  to record Statements and no authority is specified, the LRS should record the authority as the Agent representing the registered application.
+* If this form of authentication is used  to record Statements and no authority is specified, the LRS SHOULD record the authority as the Agent representing the registered application.

 ###### Application not registered + known user Process and Requirements